 Projects and research

-Fire & Rescue NSW works with many government agencies and research institutions on a variety of key projects and research programs.
+Fire and Rescue NSW works with many government agencies and research institutions on a variety of key projects and research programs.
 Below are some of the key projects and research we are involved with.

 Fire research report: Residential sprinklers

 Jan 2018: Sprinkler systems have been successfully used to protect lives and property in industrial and commercial buildings for many years.
-Extensive research conducted by Fire & Rescue NSW (FRNSW) confirms fire sprinkler systems also significantly improve the safety of occupants in the event of a fire and should be mandated in all Class 2 and Class 3 residential buildings up to 25 metres in height.
+Extensive research conducted by Fire and Rescue NSW confirms fire sprinkler systems also significantly improve the safety of occupants in the event of a fire and should be mandated in all Class 2 and Class 3 residential buildings up to 25 metres in height.
 View the Residential fire sprinklers report here.

 Fire research report: Smoke alarms in homes